-Horseradish was first noted by John Gerard in his 1597 Herbal (journal of medicinal uses for herbs) where he cited horseradish as herb favoured by the Germans, who used it as a condiment to be eaten with fish and meat.
-What’s more, the Germans and Dutch also ate the leaves as a vegetable and the whole plant was also used for medicinally purposes, such as a poultice and cure or prevention for scurvy.
+Horseradish was first noted by John Gerard in his 1597 Herbal (journal of medicinal uses for herbs) where he cited it as a herb favoured by the Germans, who used it as a condiment to be eaten with fish and meat.
+The Germans and Dutch also ate the leaves as a vegetable and the whole plant was also used for medicinally purposes, such as a poultice and cure or prevention for scurvy.

 Horseradish is native to Russia and Finland but now happily grows in Europe and the United States.
 It is a vigorous plant and will quickly take over other plants in your garden if you do not harvest the root every year.